- Stuttering Treatment Clinic

 - Latest SMS (Windows only), as zip file

-- Click to download Training Manual, as PDF
+- Click to download Training Manual for the Windows Version, as PDF

 - Go here to read about SMS software for Macs